MCMi460/Ongaku/README.md

 Next, type `python3 -m pip install py2app` to install our application builder.

+For the latest build of Ongaku, you will need to install PyQt5.
+Make sure you have [brew](https://brew.sh/) and type `brew install pyqt@5`

+*py2app, our application builder, current doesn't support PyQt5 for Apple Silicon (as far as I know), so building this for arm64 is likely impossible at the moment.*

 **Step 2:**

 Now, let's run the app to make sure nothing breaks.
 Copy `python3 main.py` to the terminal and make sure the app runs well.